osenco/osen-wc-sendy/README.md

 ## Sendy Ecommerce Woocommerce plugin Installation( Woocommerce 3.5.0)
  - Download Sendy Ecommerce from our github repo.
  - Unzip (decompress) the archive file (woocommerce-master.zip).
- - Place the folder(sendy-api) in your wordpress/wp-contents/plugins folder.
+ - Place the folder(sendyit) in your wordpress/wp-contents/plugins folder.
  - Go to your wordpress admin, in the "Plugins" tab, Sendy Ecommerce will be listed as a plugin.

   ![alt text](https://raw.githubusercontent.com/sendyit/woocommerce/master/sendy-api/images/activate.png)